cosmic-sysadmin/GNSSRSC-2023/da_subgroup/da_subgroup_note_day2.rst

 2.   once log in, type "pwd",

-     |/home/ec2-user
+     | /home/ec2-user

      | type "ls",
      | ecflow_server  r2d2-experiments-localhost  setup_skylab.sh  work jedi           setup_modules.sh            spack-stack
-3.  cat "setup_modules.sh", copy all loines and paste to your woindow.
-You will see modules are being loaded.
+3.  source "setup_modules.sh".
 When finished you can "module list" and will see 124 modules loaded.

 4.  vi "setup_skylab.sh".
-You can see some directories we will run our experiments; serve port is set here; virtual environment will be turned on.
+You can see some directories where we will run our experiments; server port is set here; virtual environment will be turned on.
-    | source etup_skylab.sh
+    | source setup_skylab.sh

-    | Now we are in a virtual environment. your commang line should start with "venv". type "echo $ECF_PORT", the result should be 2500, which is the port we run ecflow.
+    | Now we are in a virtual environment.
+Your commang line should start with "venv".
+Type "echo $ECF_PORT", the result should be 2500, which is the port we run ecflow.

 Get familiar with ECFLOW
 -------------------------